yoanastamenova/NavDesk--back/README.md

 <img src="./img/Reverse_schema.png">

-- The database schema includes entities like `Room`, `Person`, `Access`, `AccessHistory`, and `Administration`.
+- The database schema includes entities like `User`, `Room`, `Access`, `AccessHistory`, and `Administration`.
 These tables are interconnected to provide a comprehensive system for managing access controls dynamically.
 The relationships between them provide a faster and more capable way of updating the data in real time environment.
 It is designed in SQL together with TypeORM.

 ## Local installation option ⚙️
 - Before starting it is important to have SQL and MySQLWorkbench installed locally in order to work with the database.
 If you dont have it or simply prefer to use a Docker configuration please follow the steps bellow and then you can continue with the clone.